What-Is-A-Username/barcode-identifier-api/docs/docs/run.md

 Queries can be submitted to Barrel via the web app, on the `/blast` page.

+This page will summarize the process for submitting a query, including the parameters used.

+For help interpreting the results of a query, consult the [Results page](./results.md).

 <img src='../images/blast_run.png' width='80%' alt='Drawing'>
 </img>

 ## Query sequences

-Query sequences can be uploaded in four ways:
+Sequences to be processed (i.e. "query sequences") can be submitted in four ways:

 **Method 1**.
-Upload of sequences in a FASTA format
+Upload of sequences in a FASTA format.
+If the description line (with the `>`) is missing or the format could not be parsed correctly, Method 2 will be used as fallback.

 ```
 >query1 Gymnotus cylindricus